souroverse15/gdocs-screenshot-extension/README.md

 **Windows Keyboard Shortcut Conflicts:**

-- Default shortcut changed to `Ctrl+Shift+X` to avoid Windows conflicts
+- Default shortcut changed to `Ctrl+Shift+S` to avoid Windows conflicts
 - If still conflicts occur, customize the shortcut in `chrome://extensions/shortcuts`
 - Avoid shortcuts that conflict with Windows system shortcuts